brequet/dev-conf/common/readme.md

 - Terminal:
   - Oh-My-Posh -> https://ohmyposh.dev/docs/installation/prompt
   - Jetbrain Mono -> find a way to script pwsh7 to use it
+- Use symlinks to link to pwsh7/profile.ps1
 - Zed:
   - Inject the conf in config.json: copy the one here to location `"$env:APPDATA\Zed\settings.json"` (folder may not exists)

+## Aliases and bin

+I want to implement batch of common aliases and bin to be executed directly in the CLI, so i think we should also implement a /bin folder, and add it to path

+Examples of command i want to implement:

+- like a mkdir then cd into the created dir: mkcd

+i guess some should jsut be in aliases ps1 file and injected maybe no need for /bin ?
+Whatever is best ?